➤ The Story Behind Café Recuerdos

 by RILA Executive Director Marta V. Martínez

-In 2014, Rhode Island Latino Arts (RILA) received a grant from the Rhode Island Council for the Humanities (RICH) to support an oral history project that I started in 1991.
-It began when I recorded stories from Rhode Island’s early Latino pioneers, among them: Doña Fefa from the Dominican Republic, who told me that she and her family opened the first bodega (Latino market) in the state.
-Later, I met Bernardo Chamorro who came to Rhode Island from Colombia in the 1970s; Rev. Francisco Litardo, pastor of Iglesia Baptista Hispana El Calvario, the first Latino Baptist congregation in Rhode Island, and also in New England; and Victor Mendoza, one of Rhode Island’s early political activists.
+This project began as I recorded the stories of Rhode Island’s early Latino pioneers.
+Among them was Doña Fefa from the Dominican Republic, who shared how she and her family opened the first bodega in the state.
+I later met Valentín Ríos, who arrived from Colombia in 1965; Rev. Francisco Litardo of Iglesia Bautista Hispana El Calvario, the first Latino Baptist congregation in Rhode Island—and in New England; and Victor Mendoza, one of the state’s early Latino political activists.

 ➤ Enter the Steel Yard